jiseonmin/TPC_evolution_SLiM/slim/README.md

 - B_default (integer or float): Default breadth of TPC
 - CTmin_default (integer or float): Default critical thermal minimum of TPC
 - B_critical (integer or float) & DeltaB (integer or float): parameters for fitness component $w_B$, a logistic function penalizing extreme thermal generalist.
-- CTmin_critical (integer or float) & DeltaCTmin (integer or float) : parameters for fitness component $w_CTmin$, a logistic function penalizing extreme cold adaptation.
+- CTmin_critical (integer or float) & DeltaCTmin (integer or float) : parameters for fitness component $w_{CTmin}$, a logistic function penalizing extreme cold adaptation.
-- CTmax_critical (integer or float) & DeltaCTmax (integer or float) : parameters for fitness component $w_CTmax$, a logistic function penalizing extreme heat adaptation.
+- CTmax_critical (integer or float) & DeltaCTmax (integer or float) : parameters for fitness component $w_{CTmax}$, a logistic function penalizing extreme heat adaptation.
 - OUTDIR (string) : path where output files will be saved.
 If directory doesn't exist, SLiM will create one.
 - OUTNAME (string) : name of the output files, used for both tree-sequence and log file.